Faroese language: History

 Around 900 AD, the language spoken in the Faroes was Old Norse, which Norse settlers had brought with them during the time of the settlement of Faroe Islands (landnám) that began in 825.
 However, many of the settlers were not from Scandinavia, but descendants of Norse settlers in the Irish Sea region.
-In addition, women from Norse Ireland, Orkney, or Shetland often married native Scandinavian men before settling in the Faroe Islands and Iceland.
-As a result, the Irish language has had some influence on both Faroese and Icelandic.
+In addition, women from Norse-occupied Ireland, the Norse–Gaelic Isles, Orkney, and Shetland often married native Scandinavian men before settling in the Faroe Islands and Iceland.
+As a result, the Middle Irish language has had some influence on both Faroese and Icelandic.

-There is speculation about Irish language place names in the Faroes: for example, the names of Mykines, Stóra Dímun, Lítla Dímun and Argir have been hypothesized to contain Celtic roots.
+There is speculation about Gaelic language place names in the Faroes: for example, the names of Mykines, Stóra Dímun, Lítla Dímun and Argir have been hypothesized to contain Celtic roots.
 Other examples of early-introduced words of Celtic origin are: blak/blaðak (buttermilk), cf. Middle Irish bláthach; drunnur (tail-piece of an animal), cf. Middle Irish dronn; grúkur (head, headhair), cf. Middle Irish gruaig; lámur (hand, paw), cf. Middle Irish lámh; tarvur (bull), cf. Middle Irish tarbh; and ærgi (pasture in the outfield), cf. Middle Irish áirge.

 Between the 9th and the 15th centuries, a distinct Faroese language evolved, although it was probably still mutually intelligible with Old West Norse, and remained similar to the Norn language of Orkney and Shetland during Norn's earlier phase.

-Faroese ceased to be a written language after the union of Norway with Denmark in 1380, with Danish replacing Faroese as the language of administration and education.
+Faroese ceased to be a written language after the Danish–Norwegian Reformation of the early 16th century, with Danish replacing Faroese as the language of administration and education.
 The islanders continued to use the language in ballads, folktales, and everyday life.
 This maintained a rich spoken tradition, but for 300 years the language was not used in written form.

 In 1823, the Danish Bible Society published a diglot of the Gospel of Matthew, with Faroese on the left and Danish on the right.

 Venceslaus Ulricus Hammershaimb and the Icelandic grammarian and politician Jón Sigurðsson published a written standard for Modern Faroese in 1854, which still exists.
 They set a standard for the orthography of the language, based on its Old Norse roots and similar to that of Icelandic.
 The main purpose of this was for the spelling to represent the diverse dialects of Faroese in equal measure.
 Additionally, it had the advantages of being etymologically clear and keeping the kinship with the Icelandic written language.
 The actual pronunciation, however, often differs considerably from the written rendering.
 The letter ð, for example, has no specific phoneme attached to it.

 Jakob Jakobsen devised a rival system of orthography, based on his wish for a phonetic spelling, but this system was never taken up by the speakers.

 In 1908, Scripture Gift Mission published the Gospel of John in Faroese.